WebexCC-SA/TS-2025/docs/main/AIAgentTrack_Mission3.md

 ### Checkpoint: Last Intent Based Routing

 1. Make sure your agent is **Available** and if not, login to you Desktop as explained in previous Quick Test (see above)
 2. Make a call to your test number.
-During your interaction with the Virtual Agent start requesting for an appointement and then request a transfer to a live agent by saying, **"Please transfer me to an Agent."** If the last intent was "Book appointment", you will hear the Text-to-Speech message: **"Routing to an agent skilled at booking an appointment."**.
+During your interaction with the Virtual Agent start requesting for an appointment and then request a transfer to a live agent by saying, **"Please transfer me to an Agent."** If the last intent was "Book appointment", you will hear the Text-to-Speech message: **"Routing to an agent skilled at booking an appointment."**.

     <!-- md:option type:note -->